Jeju Island South Korea

 Getting Around

-Jeju City has a bus network but most of the worthwhile sites are not well-served by public transport.
-Renting a car (from around KRW 40,000 to 70,000 per day for a small car) from the airport is the practical solution.
-International driving licences are valid.
-Driving on the island is straightforward; roads are in good condition and traffic outside the city is light.
-The island is 73 kilometres east to west, so moving between sites takes 45 minutes to an hour.
+Rent a car from the airport.
+Jeju’s bus network exists but most worthwhile sites are not well-served.
+KRW 40,000 to 70,000 per day; roads are good and traffic outside Jeju City is light.
+The island is 73 km east to west, so site-to-site driving takes 45 minutes to an hour.

 Practical Notes